 They’ve even been trialled2 for use in pest control, using thermal sensors to determine the presence of nesting birds on rooftops.
 Specialist drones can even tackle the problem themselves by mimicking birds of prey to scare smaller birds away.

-Smart phones and other devices have become increasingly useful in FM thanks to the rise of Cloud-computing.
+Smart phones and other devices have become increasingly useful in Facilities Management thanks to the rise of Cloud-computing.
 Taking an iPad on a weekly inspection now means you can log issues as you go, and your maintenance team will see updates in real-time.

 This has led to Bring Your Own Device company policies, and now nearly half3 of employees now use their personal devices for work, allowing them opportunity to work from any location, at any time.